 The 12U District Team is comprised of players LEAGUE AGE 11 and 12-years old who play in the Chic or Soph Division and have particpated as an eligible player is 60 percent of the regular season games, with the exception of the school softball season.

 The 12U team generally plays in three tournaments.
-The league main tournament is the Litltle League Softball World Series International Tournament.
+The league main tournament is the Little League Softball World Series International Tournament.
 The tournament featues teams from around the World.
 Every district winner advances to the state tournament.
-The difference in this tournament from the 9-10s and 10-11s is that the Illinois champion advances to the Little League Central Region in Indianapolis and the Regional winner advances to the Little League Softball World Series in Portland, Ore., which can be seen on ESPN.
+The difference in this tournament from the 9-10s and 10-11s is that the Illinois champion advances to the Little League Central Region in Whitestown, IN (07/25 thru 07/27/22) and the Regional winner advances to the Little League Softball World Series in Greenville, NC., which can be seen on ESPN.
 All expenses for the teams advancing to the World Series (travel, meals and housing) are paid by Little League International.

 The 14U District Team is comprised of players LEAGUE AGE 12, 13 and 14-years old who play in the Chic, Soph and Senior Divisons and have particpated as an eligible player in 60 percent of the regular season games, with the exception of the school softball season.

 The 14U team generally plays in three tournaments.
 The main tournament is the Junior League International Tournament.
 The tournament featues teams from around the World.
 Every district winner advance to state.
-The Illinois champion advances to the Central Region Tournament in South Holland, Illinois hosted by Illinois Little League District 6.
+The Illinois champion advances to the Central Region Tournament in Pendleton, WI.
 The Regional winner advances to the Junior League Softball World Series in Kickland, Washington, which can be seen on ESPN.
 All expenses for the teams advancing to the World Series (travel, meals and housing) are paid by Little League International.

 In 2022, the Junior League State Tournament will be hosted by District 10 on 07/09 thru 07/14/22.